BookOps-CAT/bookops-worldcat/docs/index.md

 WorldCat Search API requires only OCLC's WSKey for authentication ([WSKey Lite pattern](https://www.oclc.org/developer/develop/authentication/wskey-lite.en.html)).
 Returned records are by default in MARC XML format.
 Other formats offered by the API are not currently supported.

 ##### Simple Lookup
-Lookup methods of `SearchSession` always return a single, matching record with highest holdings count in the WorldCat:
+Lookup methods of `SearchSession` always return a single, matching record with the the highest holdings count in the WorldCat:

 + `lookup_isbn` performs ISBN search
 + `lookup_issn` performs ISSN search